Areas of Expertise

 • China’s politics of 5G

-• EU-China relations
+• EU-China and Germany-China relations

 • Foreign policy analysis of China